Linux kernel: Codebase

 The kernel source code, a.k.a. source tree, is managed in the Git version control system also created by Torvalds.

-As of 2021, the 5.11 release of the Linux kernel had around 30.34 million lines of code.
+The size of the source tree has been growing over the years.
+In 2021, the 5.11 release of the Linux kernel had around 30.34 million lines of code.
 Roughly 14% of the code is part of the "core," including architecture-specific code, kernel code, and memory management code, while 60% is drivers.
+The code surpassed 40 million lines with the release of version 6.14-rc1 in January 2025.
+As of the first release candidate of version 7.3 in August 2026, the kernel had roughly 41 million lines in its source code.

 Contributions

 Contributions are submitted as patches, in the form of text messages on the Linux kernel mailing list (LKML) (and often also on other mailing lists dedicated to particular subsystems).
 The patches must conform to a set of rules and to a formal language that, among other things, describes which lines of code are to be deleted and what others are to be added to the specified files.
 These patches can be automatically processed so that system administrators can apply them in order to make just some changes to the code or to incrementally upgrade to the next version.
 Linux is distributed also in GNU zip (gzip) and bzip2 formats.

 A developer who wants to change the Linux kernel writes and tests a code change.
 Depending on how significant the change is and how many subsystems it modifies, the change will either be submitted as a single patch or in multiple patches of source code.
 In case of a single subsystem that is maintained by a single maintainer, these patches are sent as e-mails to the maintainer of the subsystem with the appropriate mailing list in Cc.
 The maintainer and the readers of the mailing list will review the patches and provide feedback.
 Once the review process has finished the subsystem maintainer accepts the patches in the relevant Git kernel tree.
 If the changes to the Linux kernel are bug fixes that are considered important enough, a pull request for the patches will be sent to Torvalds within a few days.
 Otherwise, a pull request will be sent to Torvalds during the next merge window.
 The merge window usually lasts two weeks and starts immediately after the release of the previous kernel version.
 The Git kernel source tree names all developers who have contributed to the Linux kernel in the Credits directory and all subsystem maintainers are listed in Maintainers.

 As with many large open-source software projects, developers are required to adhere to the Contributor Covenant, a code of conduct intended to address harassment of minority contributors.
 Additionally, to prevent offense the use of inclusive terminology within the source code is mandated.